selimbenhajbraiek/Deep-Speaker-Embeddings-for-Robust-Detection-of-Deepfake-Speech/README.md

 8. Todisco et al. (2017). *Constant Q cepstral coefficients*.
 Computer Speech & Language.
 9. Cover & Hart (1967). *Nearest neighbor pattern classification*.
 IEEE Trans. on Info Theory.

----

-Let me know if you want to auto-generate the actual dashboard, host it, or package this as a PDF!